-The Tule River Reservation covers over 55,000 acres and includes portions of the Sierra Nevada mountains.
-The Reservation is approximately 20 miles east of Porterville, in Tulare County, California's top agricultural production center.
-Covering almost 85 square miles of largely undeveloped land, the Reservation is currently home to 1,600 tribal members.
 Roads within the Reservation boundary are owned and maintained by the Tribe, while roads outside the Reservation boundary are maintained by the County.
-Properties within the central 'Village' are currently connected to a municipal sewer system.
+Properties within the central "Village" are currently connected to a municipal sewer system.
 Existing wastewater is collected throughout the Village and transported to the treatment plant.
 Residential units outside of the Village area rely on traditional septic systems for waste.
 Southern California Edison is the electricity power provider to the Reservation.

-The land on the Tule River Reservation is held in Trust for the benefit of the Tule River Triba and manufactured homeowners receive a land assignment from the Tribe free of charge.
+The land on the Tule River Reservation is held in Trust for the benefit of the Tule River Tribe and manufactured homeowners receive a land assignment from the Tribe free of charge.
 The proposed activities in this plan have been approved by the Tule River Tribal Council, and we have consulted multiple departments on the reservation, including Housing and Land Management.
 The Tule River Land Management Assistant currently manages the Manufactured Housing program on the reservation and will provide guidance on the work completed on the units.
 Additionally, we will create a Working Group with members from multiple departments to guide the implementation of activities under this grant.

 We plan to rehabilitate up to 90 existing manufactured units, including replacing 3 pre-1976 manufactured units on the Tule River Reservation.
 The scope of work is based on the top 10 requests from manufactured housing homeowners, adjusted by the percentage of low and moderate-income residents living on the reservation.

 From May - July 2024, nearly two-thirds of Tule River Reservation homeowners completed a survey outlining their needs and priorities for preservation and revitalization activities.
 This needs list was cross-referenced with feedback from members of the Tule River Tribal Council and staff from the Land Compliance, Project Management, and Housing divisions to finalize the highest-priority preservation activities.
-The highest request amongsurvey respondents and stakeholders from Land Management, the Tribal Council and Housing was to install permanent foundatns around theinmanufactured housing units on the Reservation.
+The highest request among survey respondents and stakeholders from Land Management, the Tribal Council and Housing was to install permanent foundations around the existing manufactured housing units on the Reservation.
 The next highest priority among respondents was to install more permanent heating/cooling systems, as many households on the Reservation currently use swamp coolers, which are insufficient to cool the homes during intense heat waves.
 Respondents' third priority was plumbing and electrical work, followed by additional storm mitigation activities, such as repairing roofs, installing gutters and building awnings to prevent rainwater from entering the homes during storms.
-The initial inspections will include an assessment of the need for cooling and retrofits for extreme heat waves, site assessments for fire preparedness and an evaluation of flood-prone units.
-Labor to complete the work will be a combination local vendors and national vendors if local vendors are not available.
-For roofing, gutters, permanent foundation, siding and windows, we will utilize outside contractors due to a lack of local expertise.
-Local tradespeople affiliated with the Tule River Reservation and/or in the town of Porterville will be able to complete the awnings, plumbing and electrical work.
-The Tule River Manufactured Home Preservation and Revitalization Program is consistent with the following HUD subcategories as described in Section III.F.2.c of the NOFO: 1) Housing and housing-related activities: Repairing, rehabilitating, and reconstructing existing manufactured housing units (Section i.a), Development or improvement of infrastructure to support MHCs and manufactured units: Enhancing the resilience of infrastructure to natural hazards, extreme weather, and disaster events (Section ii.c), Mitigation and resilience activities: Conducting manufactured housing resilience activities (Section iv.a).